philsmd/hc_to_7z/README.md

 That said, the data for the first file within the output file, written by `hc_to_7z`, should still be 100% complete and correct (we know this also by the first file's CRC32 checksum), it is just the "extra data" of this "stream" that will make the integrity test (e.g. `7z t tmp.7z`) fail (but fortunately most tools can still extract the data correctly, even if there is "more data"), i.e. data which would normally belong to the next (second, third, ...) files.

 We can't easily fix this, because a fix would only make sense if either `7z2hashcat` outputs much more info, or if we try to perform even more advanced parsing of the data, i.e. decryption/decoding/decompression/pre-processing within `hc_to_7z` of this `stream` data.
-It would be a little bit exaggerated to do all this in this POC tool (we would need to add many compression/decompression algorithms and pre-processing filters in this perl scrypt, like `LZMA2`, `Delta` etc), just to make the `integrity test` not fail.
+It would be a little bit exaggerated to do all this in this POC tool (we would need to add many compression/decompression algorithms and pre-processing filters in this perl script, like `LZMA2`, `Delta` etc), just to make the `integrity test` not fail.

 # Hacking / Missing features